- Must visit

 Discover the best of Vienna — top attractions, local food, transport tips, budget advice, and currency essentials.
 Plan your perfect Vienna trip today.

-Boiled beef in broth, classically served with apple horseradish, chive sauce, and potatoes.
-A hallmark of old Viennese cuisine.
+Slow-cooked boiled beef in broth, usually served with apple-horseradish, chive sauce, and potatoes.
+A beloved imperial-era Viennese specialty.

-Service is usually included, but rounding up is customary.
-In restaurants, add about 5-10% for good service.
-Round up taxi fares; small tips are optional in cafes and hotels.
+Service is often included, but rounding up is standard.
+In restaurants add about 5-10%; round up in cafes and taxis.

 Official public transport app

-Vienna International Busterminal -> Wien Mitte, Vienna
+Vienna International Busterminal (VIB) -> Stephansplatz

 Paris to Venice buses run once a day on Sundays, for a total of one bus a week.
 The bus usually departs around 9:40 p.m. and arrives around 4:40 a.m.
 The trip lasts 7h 40min and there are 0 changes along the route, which means that passengers do not have to change buses.
 You can book travel from Paris to Venice by bus in the summer months, when buses run once a day on Wednesdays, Fridays, and Sundays, for a total of three buses a week.
 Sights you can enjoy once you arrive in Vienna include The Belvedere Museum and St. Stephen’s Cathedral.